mcpcpc/k1ss/wiki/init/busybox.md

 Using /etc/rc.d
 ---------------

 This method of configuration works with every init system which uses the KISS init framework.
-See <{{ site.kiss.git }}/kisslinux/init>
+See <{{ site.git }}/kisslinux/init>

 Run command during boot: